RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 DBeaver can load multiple connection files.
 Any files in the project folder matching the `.dbeaver-data-sources*.xml` pattern will be loaded on startup.
 So you can create a file, for example, `.dbeaver-data-sources-2.xml` in the project folder and DBeaver will see it.

 ### Importing connections from CSV/XML
-You can import connection from the CSV or XML files.
+You can import a connection from CSV or XML files.

 The CSV file must have a header row (first line of file) with column names (see list of supported columns below).
 The XML file should contain a top-level element and a set of nested elements.
 The connections config must be specified in the attributes of the nested elements.
 Attribute names are the same as the CSV column names.